(Illegal) Hot Water in the Cell

 'He took a roll of toilet paper, unrolled and loosely rerolled a bunch of it, then tucked the bottom up through the hole in the middle, put it on the rim of the toilet bowl, and set it afire.
 It burned in a cone, like a burner, and lasted long enough to make a metal cup of hot tea.'

-That is how Edward Bunker, in his book Education of a Felon, described the way a fellow prisoner used to illegally heat his water in the Los Angeles county jail in the 1950s.
+That is how Edward Bunker, in his excellent book Education of a Felon, described the way a fellow prisoner used to illegally heat his water in the Los Angeles county jail in the 1950s.

 Kettles and heaters were also not allowed in the Boggo Road cells, but a number of objects in the Boggo Road Gaol Museum collection show that some thirsty inmates managed to get around this problem.
 As with improvised tattoo machines, it usually involved a bit of imagination and scrounging various items from around the everyday prison environment.